33 Variations

 33 Variations is a play by Moisés Kaufman, inspired by Ludwig van Beethoven's Diabelli Variations.
 It débuted on Broadway on March 9, 2009, starring Jane Fonda.
-Originally written in 2007, its world première was held at Arena Stage in Washington, D.C.
+Originally written in 2007, its world première was held at Arena Stage in Washington, D.C. before continuing on to La Jolla Playhouse in 2008.

 Plot

 The play simultaneously examines the creative process behind Beethoven's Diabelli Variations and the journey of a musicologist, Katherine Brandt, to discover the meaning behind why Beethoven was compelled to write thirty-three distinct variations on a simple theme by a minor music publisher.
 The progression of her Amyotrophic lateral sclerosis (ALS) and her relationship with her daughter are also themes of the story, as is Beethoven's growing deafness.

 The action takes place both in Beethoven's time and the present, switching back and forth between the two.
 However, at certain key points, characters from both time periods appear on stage to deliver lines simultaneously, emphasizing the parallels between the exploits of both sets of characters.